xulong0826/MSCoD/README.md

 # MSCoD
 Official implementation of ["MSCoD :A Multi-Scale Co-Attention Framework for Structure-Based Drug Design"]().

+## Acknowledgements
+We thank the authors of MolCRAFT: Structure-Based Drug Design in Continuous Parameter Space for releasing their code.
+The code in this repository is based on their source code release (https://github.com/AlgoMole/MolCRAFT).
+If you find this code useful, please consider citing their work.

 ## Environment
 It is highly recommended to install via docker if a Linux server with NVIDIA GPU is available.